 We encourage all Chatham University students to take full advantage of the residential experience by sharing rooms with other Chatham students.
 Students living on campus should expect to live with a roommate during their time with us.
 However, Chatham does recognize that rare occasions do exist when students require specific accommodations.
 In these cases, students can request to be assigned to or moved to a single room reserved on campus for students with unique needs, or for other accommodations.
 Examples include needing a room on an entry-level floor, a building with an elevator, or an exemption from the residency requirement.

 While cases that warrant medical singles are rare, we make the medical accommodations process available to all students.
 Students seeking an accommodation will need to follow specific procedures to request a medical single and will need to plan well ahead of their arrival to Chatham University.
-These procedures are available through myChatham, under Documents & Forms.
+More information, including the medical accommodations policy and Housing Disability Verification Form, can be accessed here.

 The following procedure is in place for students who face life-threatening conditions that require their assignment to a medical single, an exception to the residency requirement, meal plan exemption, or a release from their annual housing contract (Terms and Conditions of Residency) during their study at Chatham University: